webceyhan/nuxt-finance-portfolio/README.md

  <!-- HEADER ///////////////////////////////////////////////////////////// -->

-# Finance Portfolio with Vue + DaisyUI + Firebase
+# Finance Portfolio with Nuxt + DaisyUI + Firebase

-This is a simple finance portfolio application to track your assets based on your transactions which demonstrates Firebase Authentication and Firestore database.
+This is a full stack finance portfolio Nuxt application to track your assets based on your transactions which demonstrates Firebase Authentication and Firestore database.

 Home page contains a list of all the assets with their current value fetched from CollectAPI.
 And it's the only page that is accessible without logging in.